" /> Screenshot: A Weblog: May 2007 Archives

 Tech for tech's sake

-I'd love to see additional details on how schools collected their data to conclude that giving students their own laptop does not improve learning. [via Arts & Letters Daily] There are many examples cited of the laptops being a distraction or being used for frivolous or illicit purposes.
-This isn't at all shocking, and if laptops were otherwise improving learning this could likely be addressed through technological and disciplinary means.
-I've talked to someone at a small school that gives every student a laptop, and there are routine checks into the content on the laptop (no games or IM clients allowed) and laptop privileges are revoked if unauthorized uses are observed or detected.
+I’d love to see additional details on how schools collected their data to conclude that giving students their own laptop does not improve learning. [via Arts & Letters Daily] There are many examples cited of the laptops being a distraction or being used for frivolous or illicit purposes.
+This isn’t at all shocking, and if laptops were otherwise improving learning this could likely be addressed through technological and disciplinary means.
+I’ve talked to someone at a small school that gives every student a laptop, and there are routine checks into the content on the laptop (no games or IM clients … Continue reading Tech for tech’s sake